Thales to sell signaling business to Hitachi in $2 bln deal - Up News Info

 Article content

-PARIS — Thales, Europe’s largest defense electronics company, confirmed on Wednesday it was in advanced talks to sell its railway signaling business to Japan’s Hitachi in a deal that values the division at 1.66 billion euros ($2 billion).
+PARIS — Thales, Europe’s largest defense electronics company, said it was in advanced talks to sell its GTS railway signaling business to Japan’s Hitachi in a deal that values the division at 1.66 billion euros ($2 billion).

-The sale comes as the French firm looks to streamline its sprawling operations and reassure investors of its focus on the core business of making high-tech equipment for the defense and aerospace industries.
+The sale – which confirmed a Reuters exclusive – comes as the French company looks to streamline its sprawling operations and reassure investors of its core focus on making high-tech equipment for the defense and aerospace industries.

 Article content

+“With this major strategic move, we will be able to focus on the development of our 3 high-tech long-term growth businesses, each of them able to sustainably deliver double-digit margins,” said Thales Chairman and CEO Patrick Caine in a statement.

+Those three businesses are aerospace, defense & security, and digital identity & security.

-The price tag of 1.66 billion euros corresponds to the enterprise value, including debt, of Thales’ unit, dubbed Ground Transportation Systems.
+The price tag of 1.66 billion euros corresponds to the enterprise value, including debt, of Thales’ unit, dubbed Ground Transportation Systems (GTS).

 It reflects a multiple of 13.8 times of the unit’s twelve-month earnings before interest and taxes (EBIT), Thales said in a statement, adding that it expected the deal to close by the end of 2022 or the start of 2023.